Trait rocket_http::uri::UriDisplay [−][src]

 kept generic.
 That is, implementations can take the form:

-the route’s path URI parameters must implement UriDisplay<Path>
+the route’s path URI parameters must implement UriDisplay<Path>, while

 generating the URI.